fshowalter/franksmovielog.com-v1/content/reviews/0082-avengers-endgame-2019.md

 venue_notes: 2019 | Disney / Buena Vista
 ---

 A satisfying third act to 11-years of Marvel films.
-The "time heist" plot proves secondary to a series of images and moments that recreate the pre-adolescent awe I experienced reading the source comics.
+The "time heist" plot proves secondary to a series of images and moments recreating the pre-adolescent awe I experienced reading the source comics.
 Not as resonant as <span data-imdb-id="tt4154756">_Infinity War_</span>, but just as entertaining.